ernoaapa/eliot/docs/getting_started.md

 A Pod wraps application container (or, in some cases, multiple containers) and gives configuration options like host network, restart policy, etc. All containers in same Pod are meant to get started, deployed, and deleted together.

 ## Deploy first app
 Assuming that you already complete installation of `eli` client and `eliot` agent.
-If not, check the[installation guide](installation.md) and come back after finishing it.
+If not, check the [installation guide](installation.md) and come back after finishing it.

 When you have connected RaspberryPI to network and power it on, first step is to check that Eliot can discover and connect to the device.
 ```shell